BriceChou/bricechou.github.io/_posts/2019-10-04-Mac-Terminal.md

+---
+layout: post
+img:
+categories: JavaScript
+title: How to config your Mac Terminal and Git status with colorful
+description: |
+date: 2019-10-04 18:00
+permalink: archivers/blog4
+---

 ## How to config your Mac Terminal and Git status with colorful

 ### Firstly, we should copy below code into your `.bash_profile` file.